-Finally, we optimize the policy on the pruned DAG using the sampled trajectories and their corresponding terminal rewards from the offline dataset.
-Crucially, the gradient-based updates depend only on these recorded, ground-truth values.
-This approach not only sidesteps the fitting errors inherent in proxy reward models but also insulates the gradients from any potential inaccuracies in the edge rewards learned during the IRL phase.
+Finally, the policy is optimized on the pruned DAG using the sampled trajectories and their terminal rewards from the offline dataset.
+Crucially, the gradient-based updates rely exclusively on these recorded ground-truth values.
+This approach sidesteps the fitting errors inherent in proxy reward models and insulates the gradients from potential inaccuracies in the edge rewards learned during the IRL phase.

 By leveraging reward-guided pruning to steer the policy away from low-utility regions and employing prioritized backward sampling to strategically allocate attention, we effectively achieve exploration of unobserved high-utility regions during evaluation.
 This paradigm is fundamentally distinct from the trial-and-error exploration inherent in proxy-based methods.
 Notably, the contributions of TD-GFN are orthogonal to the specific training strategies employed after trajectory sampling, as discussed in Appendix~\ref{apd:ortho}.